Links: | Home | Site Index |

 (Instead of a Corner-Tie)

 1.)
-The bracket location and angle and the pole length all should be adjusted to position the screw eye approximately six inches below the bottom inside corner of the flag.
+The bracket location and angle and the pole length all should be adjusted to position the screw eye approximately four to six inches below the bottom inside corner of the flag.
 Usually people put the bracket directly under their main bracket, either just below it with the pole angled downward or at a height where the pole will be horizontal.
 However, the bracket can be anywhere as long as you can get the screw eye positioned below the corner of the flag.
 Once the bracket is in place, you can shorten the pole to position the screw eye properly.

 3.)
 If you have a problem, please don't hesitate to phone (800-338-0359) or email (bisgrove@bisgrove.com).
+Mark Bisgrove is the person to talk to.

 Go to top of "Hardware Info" page

-BISGROVE DESIGNS • Master Flagmakers(tm) • 800-338-0359 • Fax 978-465-0309
+BISGROVE DESIGNS • Master Flagmakers(tm) • 800-338-0359 • Fax - call for #.

 http://www.bisgrove.com • bisgrove@bisgrove.com